Konstruktionist/fish/README.md

 * **fixdate**
 Extract dates from filenames and put those in the date created & modified metadata.

+* **fixmp4metadata**
+Fixes titles and clears comments for mp4 files and then calls `fixdate` function to fix the dates.

 * **free**
 Emulates the `free` function from Linux.